cppinclude/cppinclude/README.md

 ### analyze_without_extension

-Analyze files in project directory without extension, default: false.
+Analyze files without extension in the project directory, default: false.
-You can set in configuration file:
+You can set this option in the configuration file with:

 ```json
 {